VipDataTool/VIP-Data-Tool/README.md

 Unprocessed query data can be serialized as a JSON file if necessary.
 Instances can be 'pickled', however any embedded Folium objects cannot.

-I included a simple static method titled 'getJson()' for retrieving one's credentials from a json document titled "certificate,json" located in the root directory of the script.
+I included a simple static method titled 'getJsonTokens()' for retrieving one's credentials from a json document titled "certificate,json" located in the root directory of the script.
 This method is FAR from a secure method of storing one's user credentials, and is only intended to be used as a very short-term solution in a secure environment.
 Be sure to '.gitignore' this file if you intend to use this method as to avoid publishing your private API credentials on a public repository.
 For those looking to implement this library in a production environment, I highly recommend storing these credentials as environmental variables and refactoring the provided method as necessary using os.getenv().
 Use at your own risk!!

 USER DATA OBJECTS:
-VipData.JSON_DATA
+VipData.JSON_DATA - Contains user-defined variables.
-VipData.REPORTS
+VipData.REPORTS - Contains derived data products.

 USER METHODS:
-VipData.getVenues()*
-VipData.setVenuesMap()*
-VipData.setVenuesDf()*
-VipData.getMenus()*
-VipData.setMenusDf()*
-VipData.getMenuStats()*
-VipData.setJson()*
-VipData.getJson()

-VipData.getJsonTokens()
+VipData.getVenues()* - Assembles a list of nearby venues approximate to a given address.
+VipData.setVenuesMap()* - Generates a folium map of nearby venues.
+VipData.setVenuesDf()* - Assembles a dataframe of nearby venue data.
+VipData.getMenus()* - Parses venue data to isolate menu data.
+VipData.setMenusDf()* - Aggregates a dataframe of venue menu data.
+VipData.getMenuStats()* - Aggregates a statistical summary of venue menu data.
+VipData.setJson()* - Redefines JSON_DATA class variable.
+VipData.getJson() - Retrieves JSON-DATA class variable.

+VipData.getJsonTokens() - A simple method for retrieving user credentials for the foursquare, census bureau and nominatim api endpoints.
 VipData.start() # This method simply batches a collection of the above methods marked with an asterisk.

-CONCLUSIONS:
-I thank me for my time and effort!
-Special thanks to my crew for the extra creatine and spray tans.